 - Look for products that are made with high-quality, organic milk and contain live, active cultures.

 - Avoid products that contain added sugars or artificial flavors and colors.

-Kefir can also be made at home using kefir grains, which can be purchased online or obtained from a friend or family member who already makes kefir.
+Kefir can also be made at home using kefir grains that can be purchased online or snagged from a friend who already makes kefir.
 If you're interested in that, here's a post I find helpful from The Kitchn.